Dear Applicant for the First Summer School on Process Mining organized by the IEEE Task Force on Process Mining,

-The first Summer School on Process Mining organized by the IEEE Task Force on Process Mining will take place in Dagstuhl (Germany) from July 4th until July 9th, 2021.
-Be sure to mark these dates in your calendar!
+The first Summer School on Process Mining organized by the IEEE Task Force on Process Mining will take place in Germany in July 2022.

 Young researchers (such as PhD students and Postdocs) are the primary target audience, but the school will also be very interesting for practitioners, students, and senior researchers.
 The summer school will have introductory lectures and lectures focusing on applications in healthcare, auditing, and robotic process automation.
 Moreover, different process discovery and conformance checking techniques will be presented in detail.
 Lectures on data preprocessing, data quality, performance analysis, predictive analytics, and responsible process mining will complete the picture.
 Next to the lectures, there will also be hands-on sessions with (open-source) process mining tools.